thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 ### Conclusions

-Our integrative computational analysis of 1,635 tumors provides a comprehensive framework for understanding PD-L1 regulation by LLPS-associated proteins and their prognostic implications in human cancers.
-The robust positive correlation between PD-L1 and CMTM6, negative correlation with STUB1, and independent prognostic value of both PD-L1 and STUB1 highlight the complexity of immune checkpoint regulation and suggest potential biomarkers and therapeutic targets.
+Our integrative computational analysis of 1,635 tumors establishes a methodological framework for investigating PD-L1 regulatory networks involving LLPS-associated proteins.
+The robust transcriptomic associations we identify—particularly the positive correlation between PD-L1 and CMTM6 (ρ = 0.42) and negative correlation with STUB1 (ρ = -0.15), both persisting after immune adjustment—provide large-scale validation of regulatory relationships suggested by prior mechanistic studies.

-These findings underscore the value of large-scale computational approaches for generating hypotheses about molecular regulatory networks and clinical relationships.
-While experimental validation is essential, the strong statistical support, consistency across cancer types, and robustness to multiple analytical approaches provide confidence that these associations reflect true biological phenomena rather than statistical artifacts.
+These findings underscore the value of large-scale computational approaches for investigating molecular regulatory networks at the population level.
+The strong statistical support, consistency across cancer types, and robustness to multiple analytical approaches provide confidence that these transcriptomic associations reflect coordinated biological regulation.
+However, experimental validation through biochemical assays, cell-based functional studies, and proteomic analyses remains essential to establish mechanistic causality and assess protein-level regulation.

-As cancer immunotherapy continues to evolve, understanding the molecular determinants of PD-L1 expression and stability will become increasingly important for predicting treatment response, developing rational combination therapies, and overcoming resistance.
-Our identification of STUB1 as a PD-L1 regulator with independent protective effects suggests that this protein represents an attractive target for enhancing immunotherapy efficacy while potentially providing direct anti-tumor effects through improved proteostasis.
+Our analytical framework, including confounder-adjusted correlation analysis and comprehensive sensitivity testing, provides a generalizable template for investigating other regulatory networks in cancer biology.
+Future applications of this approach with authentic clinical outcome data, combined with experimental validation, may help elucidate therapeutic targets for enhancing immunotherapy efficacy.
+The identification of STUB1 as a protein with both PD-L1-modulatory associations and potential independent biological effects warrants further mechanistic investigation in this context.

 ---